VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

   development, and what trade-offs were considered.

-This written guidance is itself split into two distinct sections that you can read independently: description of the journey we took as we learned about CQRS, and a collection of CQRS reference materials.
+This written guidance is itself split into two distinct sections that you can read independently: a description of the journey we took as we learned about CQRS, and a collection of CQRS reference materials.
 The map in figure 1 illustrates the relationship between the two sections: a journey with some defined stopping points that enables us to explore a